 Duff worries that attacks by the AFL-CIO and top labor intellectuals on the growing non-traditional strike wave inspired by the Black Lives Matter movement could dissuade workers from communities of color from getting more involved in the labor movement.

 “It reinforces the idea that some white labor activists see issues solely in terms of class and underemphasize the impact of race in labor conflict,” Duff told Payday.
-“Some people who feel the white labor establishment is overly focused on class to the exclusion of race and this-quibbling in an academic way over the definition of work stoppages when Black, working-class people feel they are engaging in work stoppages-feed into their [class reductionist] narrative.”
+“Some people who feel the white labor establishment is overly focused on class to the exclusion of race and this-quibbling in an academic way over the definition of work stoppages when black, working-class people feel they are engaging in work stoppages-feed into their [class reductionist] narrative.”

 “It unnecessarily siphons enthusiasm out of the labor movement along racial lines,” exclaims a frustrated Duff.

-Black and Brown Workers Rewriting Strike Playbook
+Black Workers Rewriting Strike Playbook

 Following the lead of the fast-food strike movements, which redefined how the labor movement saw strikes in the early 2010s, many workers today have stopped taking strike votes and have opted instead to simply walk out, often in non-union workplaces by coordinating their actions online via Facebook groups.